matthias-ong/Chemistry-with-VR/ipa-b-feedback.md

 decent interactions but very buggy, e.g., rendering is extremely choppy double-click gizmos rather buggy in desktop and doesn't trigger in HMD the interactions did not cater for the HMD experience

+## Integration BONUS
+can load in XRAuthor interface and utilize authoring data in the scene via APIs